-Certificate Transparency is a framework that allows you to detect improperly issued TLS certificates.
-You can use this framework to identify improperly issued certificates and have them revoked.
+Certificate Transparency is a framework that allows you to identify improperly issued TLS certificates and potential phishing domains.

 Transport Layer Security (TLS) allows you to securely exchange data between clients and servers.
 Web browsers use TLS certificates to perform encryption and also to identify trusted and untrusted web sites.
 If a web browser encounters an untrusted certificate it will warn the user that the site is untrusted and to proceed with caution.